jaspersyswerda/mancala/README.md

 # mancala

 Unfinished attempt to do a OOP mancala game.
+With different classes for each cup.